-- Scenario-Participant Grid The scenario-participant grid layout will show participants next to each other in the horizontal direction, and everything else in the vertical direction. - Scenario Grid The scenario grid layout shows scenarios in both horizontal and vertical direction and is meant for stimulus-based visualizations like heat maps in cases with many scenarios but few participants. - Participant Grid The participant grid layout shows participants in both horizontal and vertical direction and is meant for stimulus-based visualizations like heat maps in cases with few scenarios but many participants. - Horizontal The horizontal layout will show all visualization windows next to each other in the horizontal direction.
+- Scenario-Participant Grid The scenario-participant grid layout will show participants next to each other in the horizontal direction, and everything else in the vertical direction. - Scenario Grid The scenario grid layout shows scenarios in both horizontal and vertical direction and is meant for stimulus-based visualizations like heat maps in cases with many scenarios but few participants.

-Figure 2.8 - Mixed layout primacy disabled: Primacy is given to the line graphs, with stimuli displayed as an addition.
+Figure 2.8 - Mixed Layout primacy enabled: Primacy is given to the stimulus, the line graph works as an addition (horizontal mode).